Issues Requiring a Response

 5. Management Enhancement

-In consideration of the above management issues, the Group has established the three-year medium-term management plan from fiscal 2018 "Transformation to 2020: Unifying as a Group and achieving structural reforms to become a leader in solving society's issues," and a strategic business domain ratio of 50%, operating income of ¥43.0 billion, an operating income ratio of 10%, and ROE of 12% as its targeted business indicators for the plan.
-The Group will vigorously implement various initiatives to realize structural transformation with urgency and further raise the Group's corporate value to support the achievement of the medium-term management plan and the business indicators and serve as a stepping stone for achieving the Group Vision for 2026.
+In consideration of the above management issues, the Group has established the three-year medium-term management plan from fiscal 2018 with the slogan "Transformation to 2020: Unifying as a Group and achieving structural reforms to become a leader in solving society's issues," and the following targets for key business indicators: A strategic business domain ratio of 50%, operating income of ¥43.0 billion, an operating income ratio of 10%, and ROE of 12%.
+The Company substantially exceeded all of the yearly targets for these indicators in the plan's first year, fiscal 2019.
+Going forward, the Group will vigorously implement various initiatives to realize structural transformation with a sense of urgency and further raise the Group's corporate value to serve as a stepping stone for achieving the Group Vision for 2026.